Skycader/mindnet/README.md

 # mindnet
-Supposed to help you bild your mind palace.
+Supposed to help you build your mind palace.